Punktum-dk/epp-service-specification/README.md

 Domains offered from a waiting list can be registered using the `create domain` command.
 It requires the authorization token issued by DK Hostmaster to the designated registrant.
 The token has to be transported via the `AuthInfo` field.

-The `AuthInfo` token used for registration of domain names offered from a waiting list are a 8 digit hexidecimal case insensitive string.
+The `AuthInfo` token used for registration of domain names offered from a waiting list are a 8 digit hexadecimal case insensitive string.
 The token is offered to the designated registrant out of band and is valid for 14 days.

 As described in the section on [waiting lists]("waiting-list) the token is not necessary if the designated registrant for the application use the user-id of the waiting list customer and designated registrant.